 In my PhD thesis I explored the rationale and potential of agroecology as an alternative development pathway, using the case of Uganda.
 Through modernization of agriculture, the Ugandan government's argument goes, rural populations can be lifted out of poverty and agriculture can fuel growth throughout the economy.
 But agricultural modernization has also resulted in deeply unsustainable farming systems, and the socio-economic impacts are debated, especially when the proposed means of raising productivity exclude the poor, have limited (or even negative) effects on rural employment, and other sources of income are scarce.
 In recent years, a growing number of voices in academia, international development, and social movements have been saying that agroecology has the potential to “feed the world” sustainably and equitably.
 What are the prospects for realizing this vision in Uganda?
 Who is calling for it, how do they do it, and what stands in the way?
 These are the questions that drive my PhD research.
 My thesis elaborates on the meaning, merits and drawbacks of agroecology as a development approach, the structural barriers existing in the Ugandan context, and how those barriers might be overcome - focusing on the role of civil society actors.

-Outside of LUMES I sporadically teach and supervise on topics related to food, agriculture and rural development, for example in SIMP35 (Theories and issues in development) at the Social Science Graduate School.
+Outside of LUMES, I sporadically teach on topics related to food, agriculture and rural development.
+In particular, I have for several years been responsible for the theme on 'Food security, food sovereignty and food regimes' in SIMP35 (Theories and issues in development) at the Social Science Graduate School.

 In the past I have coordinated the course 'Sustainability Studies: Concepts, Challenges and Approaches' that LUCSUS offers to exchange students, and run 'Social Science Labs' during the first year of LUMES.